1. Is it correct to believe that omega 6’s are always bad?

 Fish Oil never beats the Epi-paleo Rx.
 Ever.

 Many times we hear in the paleo world talk about the wonderful things omega three fats do for us.
 We also hear about the many bad things that omega six oils can do to us.
-We rarely hear about why O6 fats are good or in fact necessary.
-Well, they are folks.
+We rarely hear about why O6 fats are good, or in fact, necessary for proper function.
+Well, they are folks!!!!
 In fact, we need them in EXCESS as compared to O3 fats!
-Most invoke the standard American diet (SAD) argument because a processed food diet has 25-40 to one ratio of omega 6 to three ratios compared to an ancestral diet as outlined by Cordain et al. This information is true to some degree but the story has many nuances that one needs to understand for optimal health in my view.
+Most invoke the standard American diet (SAD) argument because a processed food diet has 25-40 to one ratio of omega 6 to three ratios compared to an ancestral diet as outlined by Cordain et al. This information is true, to some degree, but the story has many nuances that one needs to understand for optimal health, in my view.
 Lets take a look at some of the data we should be mindful of.

 What exactly are the paths that EFA travel in humans?
 Is the pathway of all omega six fats inflammatory?
 Is the current concept of a dietary balance omega-6/3 ratios based on a true biologic reality?
 We also hear a lot of background posting about the “inflammatory pathway” from linoleic acid (LA) to arachadonic acid (AA) as the main argument against dietary sources of O6 fats.
 This is the AA pathway that leads to the formation of prostaglandins.
 Interestingly, the real pathway that O6 fats travel is not to just foster inflammation, but to also limit it.
+The redox potential of the extracellular environment is what determines this signaling path the chemicals will travel.
 Many researchers and bloggers assume that the pathway from AA to PGE2 is a constant finding if we eat dietary excesses of O6 fats.
 This is not true at all.
 The interesting finding is that the body only produces PGE2 when it is actually needed by the body.
 It does not happen with the excess consumption of omega 6 by itself.
 In fact, most EFA are produced in the human body on an ad needed basis.
 So, AA is not dangerous in an of itself.
 The adverse effect idea arose because of the role of AA as a precursor of thromboxane and other eicosanoids participating in activating thrombus formation and the inflammatory process.
 But this is not the only thing AA does in the human body!
-If it was I would never be able to operate on anyone!
+If it was, I would never be able to operate on anyone!

 AA is a major component of the endothelial [inner arterial lining] phosphoglycerides, particularly on the inner cell membrane layer.
 AA and adrenic acid are consistent companions in other cell membranes.
 What many in the ancestral health community do not know is that EPA in the marine food chain limits the amount of AA that we can place in our tissues.
 It is like an internal control switch if our circadian signaling is working well.
 Since most modern humans have an altered circadian signaling today this switch is no longer operational.
 This is why people get excessive omega 6 levels in their tissues.
 EPA must come from seafood.
 AA is not always a bad actor.
 Consider the following:

 Moreover, in vivo, we never find prostaglandins from omega 3’s or from omega 6’s acting alone.
 They act in concert as a violin and violinist would.
 One without the other is simply useless.
 PGE1 is made from omega 6 fats and is a fast acting pain inhibiting cytokine that also modulates the immune response to an injury.
 PGE3 is made form omega 3 fats and has similar function but the PGE1 response is more brisk and powerful to help in wound healing.
 They always act in unison and are symbiotic.
 This is why when someone takes too many omega 3’s in supplement form we often can see skin bleeding and discoloration and frank internal bleeding.
 It is also why when our ratio is 40 to 1 due to processed foods we see the opposite end of the spectrum.
-But we must realize it is in fact a spectrum of balance that we need to strive for.
+But we must realize, it is in fact, a spectrum of balance that we need to strive for in concert with the redox potential in the extracellular matrix.
+This is not the context the ancestral health community talk about at all.

 As explained above, the western diet is estimated to have undergone a huge shift in the omega 6 to 3 content since 1900.
 Many place the spike in neolithic disease at this concomitant spike over the last 110 years.
+I do not.
+The biggest problem in my view is the loss of control of the redox potential in the extracellular matrix.
 Our bodies target ratio’s of EFA should still be capable of oxygen-transference ratio of a maximum of 6 to 1 omega-6 to omega-3 for good functioning.
 So if you understand biology, humans need more O6 fats than O3 fats normally in their diet to function optimally.
+This idea shocked the you kids I spoke too.
 So it should now be clear that AA is not the dark side!
 If we could get it to two to three to one ratio it likely would be ideal, but with today food sources I think this is rather difficult to do without a lot of money and time.

-A word of caution: I am one of the few who think there is a major benefit to 06’s in mammalian biochemistry.
-The real problem we have with 06 is the shear number and amount in balancing the 03 for ideal proper cell membrane signaling.
-This ratio is critically tied to the environment we are adapted too.
-Most in our community fail to realize this point because they really do not understand how mammalians use 06’s to their advantage.
+A word of caution: I am one of the few in this community who think there is a major benefit to 06’s in mammalian biochemistry.
+The real problem we have with 0mega 6’s are the shear number and amount in balancing the 0mega 3’s for ideal proper cell membrane signaling.
+This ratio is critically tied to the environment we are adapted too because this links it to the redox potential of the extracellular matrix.
+Most in our community fail to realize this point, because they really do not understand how mammalians use 0mega 6’s to their advantage.

-The other interesting factor I have seen few speak of is the requirement that each organ of the body has for omega 6 and 3 fats.
+The other interesting factor I have seen few speak of, is the requirement that each organ of the body has for omega 6 and 3 fats.
 I decided to look into this issue more several years ago when I was researching my own health.
 I always believed that the brain had a large omega 3 component naturally and it turned out, I was dead wrong.
 The brain makes up 3% of our body weight (BW) but has a 100 to 1 ratio of 06 to 03 within it normally.
-It appears the 06 to Phosphotidyl Choline and Phosphotidyl Serine ratios are more critical for cell membrane signaling for protein confirmational bending after proteins are made in the brain.
-This single insight made me realize that mammals do something special with their 06’s for some reason.
-As the Quilt unfolds I will tell you more about this.
+By weight the brain isis 80% water molecules.
+Hydrogen bonding networks work in concert with the cell membranes at the atomic level.
+DHA is critical in the proper selection of the correct amount of lipids within our cell membranes.
+It appears the 0mega 6 to phosphotidyl choline and phosphotidyl serine ratios are more critical for cell membrane signaling for protein confirmational bending after proteins are made in the brain.
+This single insight, made me realize that ‘mammals do something special’ (quantum) with their 0mega 6’s for some reason.
+As the Quilt unfolds, I will tell you more about this.

 It appears in certain diseases of the brain the ratio gets dramatically altered and may actually be a good biomarker for us to use diagnosis and prognosis in neurodegenerative disorders.
+These changes always funnel back to leptin signaling.
 Skin makes up 4% of our BW and has 1000 to 1 ratio normally.
 Skeletal muscle makes up 50% of our BW and sets at a 6 to 1 ratio.
 Our internal organs, make up 9% of our BW have the lowest ratios at 4 to 1.
 Adipose tissue sits at 22 to 1 ratio and makes up 15-35% of our total BW depending upon how fat we are.
+It also turns out DHA levels determine the size and shape of our organs and determine our optimal body composition.

 Summing it all up: